- Can we funnel the CT series into 15 concepts?

 The ultimate paradox of modern hominids is that they evolved the ability to live on a warm adapted diet and in a warm environment, but that they retain the cold adapted biochemistry buried in their brains even though they do not need to use it presently.
 Evolution has not extinguished this ability for a very good reason, in my view.
 One reason is that the geologic record shows that our planet undergoes cyclic cooling and warming over longer epochs.
 This will keep the pathway active epigenetically over thousands of years.
 The main reason it has not been extinguished in my opinion, is that this ancient pathway determines ultimate survival of the mammalian species and it was vital at one time in evolutionary history.
 Modern hominids have an advanced nervous system, but they still are tied to the evolutionary family they come from long ago.
 They are not divorced from the rules of Mother Nature even though they act as if they are.
 This ties modern humans directly back to Factor X. The paradox is that they remain blind to it even today.

-Radical Theory #7: Since modern hominids are unaware of the thermoplastic nature of their own biochemistry, they have never controlled for it in any modern biochemical study or study on nutrition.
+Radical Theory #7: Since modern hominids are unaware of the thermoplastic nature of their own biochemistry, they have never controlled for it in any modern biochemical study or study on nutrition. biology does not realize mitochondria function can be improved by cold surface temperatures.
+This is why neurosurgeons use cold in head trauma cases where the brain is swollen.
+The brain has the highest density of mitochondria in it so when it swells for any reason it is because either electron transport has slowed or because pseudohypoxia or frank hypoxia has developed.
+Pseudohypoxia is how hibernation begins in most mammals.
 This means that any assumptions made in biochemical dogma now needs to be questioned.
 The hints of these paradoxes are found in NASA astronauts, the Sherpa abilities, Vasper Technology, Russian Winter Olympic dominance, Lance Armstrong’s ability to beat cancer and win 7 races, Michael Phelps eight gold medals in one Olympics, Wim Hof’s amazing abilities, and the use of cold in human transplantation harvesting, and modern neurosurgical procedures bring these paradoxes to life.

 They show us today they are not paradoxes at all.
 As we gain wisdom, we see the magic in things because our senses grow sharper.
 Reality is that which, when we stop believing in it, doesn’t go away.
 These “paradox” remain abilities that evolution built into our ancestors and that were passed down into our genome and hardwired into our brain for a reason.
 We remain blinded to it because few modern humans live in this environment today.
 Today this remains completely unstudied as our population, while they get more sick and mediocre with each passing decade.
 Elite athletes are the first humans to push these boundaries and to open our eyes to this possibility that this may exist.
 We are in inning one of this ballgame right now.